 1/4 teaspoon kosher salt

 Butter 6 3/4-cup soufflé dishes and dust with sugar.
 Using an electric mixer, beat egg whites for about 30 seconds.
-Add 3 tablespoons sugar, scream of tartar, and salt and beat until soft peaks form.
+Add 3 tablespoons sugar, cream of tartar, and salt and beat until soft peaks form.
 Fold 1/4 of whites into soufflé base until well combined.
 Gently fold in remaining whites just enough to blend.
 Pour the batter among prepared dishes.
 Place dishes on rimmed baking sheet.

 Preheat oven to 350°F. Bake soufflés until puffed above rim of dish and edges are set, about 15 minutes.
 Serve immediately with Star of Anise Crème Anglaise.